Christmas Cracker (film)

 Christmas Cracker (French: Caprice de Noël) is a 1963 animated short about Christmas, co-directed by Norman McLaren, Gerald Potterton, Grant Munro and Jeff Hale for the National Film Board of Canada.
 It was nominated for an Oscar in 1965.

 Synopsis

-Christmas Cracker features Grant Munro as a playful clown who presents three segments: a rendition of "Jingle Bells" in which cutout animation figures dance, a dime-store rodeo of tin toys and a story about decorating the perfect Christmas tree with a Christmas star.
+Christmas Cracker features Grant Munro as a playful clown who presents three segments: a rendition of "Jingle Bells" in which a cutout animation of two figures dance; a dime-store rodeo of tin toys; and a story about decorating the perfect Christmas tree with a Christmas star.
 Between each segment, the clown does a short transition while a chiptune rendition of "The Holly and the Ivy" plays.

 Jingle Bells

 The first of three segments presented by the clown displays two cutout animation figures dance together while a guitar rendition of "Jingle Bells".
 The figures are wearing trapezoids as clothing with boots.
 As the guitar progresses, the cutout animation figures’ dancing accelerates.

 Tin Toys

 The second segment is stop-motion animation of toys coming to life.
 In this short film is a tin butterfly, alligator, bird, robot, clown, and cat.
 The background music is a fast guitar, accompanied with a bass guitar playing jazz.
 The clown then joins back into the movie following electric music.